kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_3_dvc/README.md

 ***

 ## Configuring Google Drive as your remote storage
+- You have two options to store your model:
+    - Google Drive: free and the easiest to implement.
+    - Use some cloud-based services such as S3 and although they are cheap you have to register.
 - Create a folder in your Google Drive called `My_Folder_on_GoogleDrive`.
 - Get the ID of this folder and the address will look like something like this: `https://drive.google.com/drive/u/0/folders/1A0zgCLZ1YF` where the ID the last alphanumeric block if this URL.
 - Add this storage: `dvc remote add -d storage gdrive://1A0zgCLZ1YF`